Udo/_HomeOverlord/README.md

 Installing this thing is painful.
 You're going to need the following:

+* Hardware: a spare Linux-ready device, preferrably a Raspberry Pi or something similar.
+For HomeEasy devices, there is a simple HomeEasy USB sender you can buy, plug it in.
+For HomeMatic devices, use a CUL or really anything that works with Homegear.
+I'm using both since I have both systems deployed at home.

 * A LAMP-style web server supporting PHP and preferrably with websocket forwarding.
 I use nginx/php-fpm/MySQL.
 Clone the repository into your web server's htdocs directory.
 Create a database named hc or similar, import the SQL file  from setup/ and edit the file config/defaults.php with your database credentials.

 * For HomeMatic support, install https://github.com/hfedcba/Homegear (or download the pre-compiled version).